MA in Organizational Leadership

 Ask any CEO what they need to make their operations successful.
 It’s talented individuals who can effectively lead and manage different aspects of the organization.
 Look online at the many surveys of top career fields to pursue.
 Managers with a solid combination of technical and professional skills consistently top the lists.
 The Organizational Leadership program (OL) at WKU prepares you for a career in a wide variety of professions.
 OL students enhance their college studies and technical backgrounds by developing the applied leadership, managerial, and professional skills that are in great demand.
-The program is practical and applied, not theoretical.

 Organizational Leadership students focus on influencing people, while managing processes, products, and services.
 Employers value the leadership skills, decision-making, and operational knowledge that OL graduates possess.

 a 2.5 overall GPA or based on prior professional experiences.
 NO GRE OR GMAT REQUIRED!

 Master of Arts in Organizational Leadership

-(30 Credit Hours)Core Courses (18 Hours)
+(30 Credit Hours)

-LEAD 500: Effective Leadership Studies (3)
+LEAD 500: Effective Leadership Studies

-LEAD 525: Leadership Ethics (3)
+LEAD 525: Leadership Ethics

-Pick 1: Lead 560: Applied Research Methods in Organizational Leadership or EDFN 500: Research Methods or SOCL 513: Methods of Social Research (3)
+Pick 1: Lead 560: Applied Research Methods in Organizational Leadership or EDFN 500: Research Methods or SOCL 513: Methods of Social Research

-Pick 2: LEAD 575: Special Topics or COMM 531: Global Leadership Communication or LEAD 540: Leading Teams or LEAD 550: Leadership in Global Contexts or PS 520: Elements of Public Administrations (6)
+Pick 2: LEAD 575: Special Topics or COMM 531: Global Leadership Communication or LEAD 540: Leading Teams or LEAD 550: Leadership in Global Contexts or PS 520: Elements of Public Administrations

-LEAD 600: Leadership Studies Capstone (3)
+LEAD 600: Leadership Studies Capstone

 General Electives (12 Hours)

-Students choose any four graduate courses (4XXG, 5XX or above) to fulfill elective requirements.
+Students choose any four graduate courses (5XX or 6XX) to fulfill elective requirements.
 Students can choose courses from areas such as Business, Communication, Political Science, and Student Affairs.
-Students can also choose to enroll in a graduate certificate program and use these 12 hours of courses to fulfill their elective requirements.
+Students can also choose to enroll in a graduate certificate program and use up to 12 hours of courses to fulfill their elective requirements.
 A list of available graduate certificates is available in the Graduate Catalog and can be found here.
-Students can transfer up to 12 hours from another graduate program to fulfill program requirements.
-It is possible to complete this degree online.
+ATTN: If you decide to pursue a certificate program, you must also APPLY to that certificate program.